Dickie Thon: Professional career

-He was signed by the California Angels as an amateur free agent on November 23, 1975, while in high school in Río Piedras, Puerto Rico.
-During his 15-year career, Thon spent two seasons with the Angels (1979–1980), seven seasons with the Houston Astros (1981–1987), one season with the San Diego Padres (1988), three seasons with the Philadelphia Phillies (1989–1991), one season with the Texas Rangers (1992), and finished his career with the Milwaukee Brewers (1993).
+Thon was signed by the California Angels as an amateur free agent on November 23, 1975, while he was still in high school.
+Thon became one of the top prospects in the Angels' minor league organization.
+After starting the 1979 season with the Salt Lake City Gulls of the Pacific Coast League, he was called up and made his major-league debut on May 22, 1979, at the age of 20.
+Thon helped the Angels win the 1979 American League Western Division title.

+In the 1979 American League Championship Series against the Baltimore Orioles, Thon pinch-ran and scored in Game Two in his only appearance in the series, as Baltimore won the series three games to one.
+One of his teammates on the Angels that year was future Baseball Hall of Fame member, Rod Carew, who would become one of the most influential players in Thon's career.

+With the Angels' roster containing veteran players such as Bobby Grich, Bert Campaneris, Rick Burleson, and Freddie Patek, they made the decision to trade Thon to the Houston Astros for pitcher Ken Forsch on April 1, 1981.
 He led the National League in triples in 1982 and was selected to the 1983 All-Star Game.

 Potential and beaning

 By 1984, Thon was drawing excitement about his potential.
 "He's already the best shortstop in the league," said Craig Reynolds, whom Thon had replaced as the Astro shortstop.
 Al Rosen, Thon's general manager, said, "when I see Dickie Thon, I see a future Hall of Famer."
 His career was permanently altered on April 8, 1984, when he was hit in the face by Mike Torrez's fastball.
 Bill James thinks Thon might have been a Hall of Famer had the injury not occurred.
 The pitch broke the orbital bone around his left eye and ended his 1984 season.
 He returned in 1985, but had problems with depth perception that permanently hampered his potential.
 In 1991, Thon received the Tony Conigliaro Award in recognition of his recovery from this severe injury.

 In 2013, Thon said, "I couldn't see the ball very well after I got hit in my left eye.
 I had to make adjustments, and open up a little bit and see the ball better.
 It's tough to do that in the big leagues, but I did manage to play 10 [more] years."
 He viewed the injury as just one bad moment in a life filled mostly with blessings: "I've had a lot of good things happen to me.
 I try to think about it that way."